fhirbase/fhirbase/README.md

     $ sudo apt-get install postgresql postgresql-client

-For other Linux distributions, please use search functionality of your package manager or just Google right command.
+For other Linux distributions, please use search functionality of your package manager or just Google the right command.

 ### MacOS